KillianByrne/SeatGrab/testing/testing.md

 # 2. Package Testing

 In order to check our packages were functioning correctly we ran a number of package tests.
 This was especially important for features such as firebase auth.
-An example of one of these tests (firebase auth) is shown below.
+Some examples of these tests are shown below.

 ## Firebase Auth Test